Britain’s wealthiest 1% may own 50% of its land, but they don’t own the sky…

 Jony Ive.
 Who?
 He drew a square and a circle inside a rectangle…

-Then Steve Jobs called that design combination the iPod.
+Then Steve Jobs called that combination of shapes the iPod.

-Jony owns a Jacobean house in the village of Bibury, inside the Brize CTR.
+Updated: Jony owns Ablington Manor in the village of Ablington, just inside the Brize CTR.
 It’s worth a go, if Brize will let you in.
 The surrounding estates and Coln valley are lovely in spring and summer.

 8. The Exile